 Fact 10: To properly Translate medical texts you need time!

 While a normal translator can translate about 3 thousand words a day, a professional medical translator might be able to translate only half of this quantity in a day.
-This is mainly because of the high level of control, attention to details that is needed and also the professional medical challenge in terminology and other aspects.
+This is mainly because of the high level of control, and attention to detail that is needed and also the professional medical challenge in terminology and other aspects.

-The other side of this fact is that it takes a lot of time to become a professional medical translator, usually, about 10 years of specialization in translation in a certain medical field is needed, besides an additional medical or medical related degree usually is required to master the field.
+The other side of this fact is that it takes a lot of time to become a professional medical translator, usually, about 10 years of specialization in translation in a certain medical field is needed, besides an additional medical or medical-related degree usually is required to master the field.